Textualize/textual/docs/guide/design.md

 # Design System

-Textual's color design system consists of a number of predefined colors and guidelines for how to use them in your app.
+Textual's design system consists of a number of predefined colors and guidelines for how to use them in your app.

 You don't have to follow these guidelines, but if you do, you will be able to mix builtin widgets with third party widgets and your own creations, without worrying about clashing colors.

-## System
+!!! information

-Textual's color system is based on Google's Material, modified to suite the terminal.
+    Textual's color system is based on Google's Material design system, modified to suite the terminal.

+## Designing with Colors

-You can use Textual's colors via [CSS variables](../guide/CSS.md#css-variables), which may be applied to the [background](../styles/background.md) and [color](../styles/color.md) rules, or other rules that accepts colors.
+Textual pre-defines a number of colors in [CSS variables](../guide/CSS.md#css-variables).
+For instance, the CSS variable `$primary` is set to `#004578` (the blue used in headers).
+You can use `$primary` in place of the color in the [background](../styles/background.md) and [color](../styles/color.md) rules, or other any other rule that accepts a color.

 Here's an example of CSS that uses color variables:

 ```sass
 MyWidget {